"Last time I got shot in the arse! I am in mourning for my arse!"

 Penkala: Yeah, kind of an Easy Company tradition, getting shot in the ass.

-Accidentally happens in the outtakes of Firefly; In one scene (part of "House of Gold"), an actor playing a bandit shot a blank round at Alan Tudyk (Wash), and the paper wad shot out and hit Alan in the buttock.
+- Accidentally happens in the outtakes of Firefly; In one scene (part of "House of Gold"), an actor playing a bandit shot a blank round at Alan Tudyk (Wash), and the paper wad shot out and hit Alan in the buttock.
 Cue Alan limping back into the shot a few seconds later and everybody on the set cracking up.

 Max: What happens when you jump into a pool that's too shallow?

-In Series/Shameless season 3, Micky Milkovich gets shot by Neds' wife while robbing his house
+- In Shameless season 3, Micky Milkovich gets shot by Neds' wife while robbing his house

 Rodney McKay: THAT DID NOT JUST HAPPEN!